 I also want to thank the British people.

 Of course she also mentioned the elephant in the room.
 Brexit.
 And she got through that stage quite quickly.
+What's next?
+Perhaps some room on the keynote conference speech circuit and a tidy speech income for the former Prime Minister?

 Of course, much remains to be done – the immediate priority being to complete our exit from the European Union in a way that works for the whole United Kingdom.